General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: GEODESIC PARTICLES IN A KERR BH

+The four-velocity of a geodesic test particle which moves in the Kerr gravitational field is given by $u^{\mu} = (u^{t}, u^{r}, u^{\theta}, u^{\varphi})$.
 If the four-velocity corresponds to a photon, then $u^{\mu}=k^{\mu}$, whereas if the four-velocity is associated to a massive test particle (a photons' emitter, like a star or gas), then $u^{\mu}=U^{\mu}$.
-These four-velocities are normalized, rendering the following condition:
+These four-velocities are normalized, rendering the following condition: $-\delta=u_{\mu}u^{\mu}$, where $\delta=0$ if the particles are photons and $\delta=1$ if they are massive particles.